Why Is Sexual Abuse So Common in the Mormon Church?

 The Reputation of the Church Comes First

-When a member brings sexual abuse allegations to a leader, they expect to receive personal guidance and good care.
+When a member of the church shares sexual abuse allegations with a leader, they expect to receive personal guidance and good care.

-But most LDS leaders, such as Bishops, are often unpaid volunteers who step into appointed positions within their wards.
+But most LDS leaders, such as Bishops or Elders Quorum Presidents, are often unpaid volunteers who step into appointed positions within their wards.
 They likely haven’t received formal training on handling the types of personal conflicts and crimes that have become a pattern of behavior within the Mormon church.

 And with that mindset, unfortunate patterns of systemic sexual abuse are allowed to continue.